stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ### Step 6.
 Find the proper fixed effects structure

-We used the strong potential predictors from step 1 to generate a set of fixed-effects formulae with combinations of one, two and three potential predictors.
-Predictors with high correlation coefficients (&gt;= 0.85) were not allowed to be in formulae together.
+We used the strong potential landscape predictors from step 1 to generate an exhaustive set of fixed-effects formulae with combinations of one, two and three potential landscape predictors.
+Predictors with high correlation coefficients (≥0.85) were not allowed to be in formulae together.

-Linear mixed effects models were applied in R using the nlme package.
 A set of models was generated using the fixed effects formulae, along with the best-fit random effects and variance structures identified in steps 3 and 4.
+Linear mixed effects models were applied using the nlme package (Pinheiro et al, 2021), and fitting with maximum likelhood (ML) estimation.
+(As described in Faraway (2006), pg 156, REML estimation should not be used to compare models with different fixed effects because REML estimates the random effects by considering linear combinations of the data that remove the fixed effects.
+If the fixed effects change, the likelihoods of the two models will not be directly comparable.
+However, REML is generally considered to give better estimates for the random effects, so final models were fitted with REML).
 Models where the sign (+ or –) of the predictor coefficients did not match the coefficient signs from the linear model from step 1 were discarded.
 Models were then sorted according to AIC value, and the top 20 models were examined for fit to individual predictors.
-Plots of residuals versus fitted values, agency, location, and predictors were also examined.
-Based on these data, one to three models were selected for further consideration.
-These models all had low AIC values, decent residual plots, and good fit to individual predictors
+Plots of residuals versus fitted values, agency, location, and landscape predictors were also examined.
+Based on these criteria, one to three models were selected for consideration as the best landscape predictor model.
+The top one to three candidate models all had low AIC values, decent residual plots, and good fit to individual landscape predictors

 Using knowledge of chemical contaminant mobilization into stormwater, we selected the best landscape predictor model for each COC.

 ### Final model comparison

-Three models were ultimately compared for each COC:
+Three models were ultimately fitted with REML and compared for each COC:

 1. **Null Model:** COC concentration is equal to median COC concentration over all sampling dates and locations